 Law Office of Keith A. Singer, PLLC (520) 795-1800

 Mr. Singer’s background and experience involves mostly high-conflict family law and juvenile law cases in the Pima County Superior Courts.
 He has handled numerous cases involving protective orders, business law, real property, serious personal injuries, and juvenile and adult criminal law.
-Many of Mr. Singer’s cases have resulted in trial and many have been settled.
-Like most experienced attorneys, Mr. Singer prefers to resolve cases by settlement when possible.
-However, he has always maintained an active trial practice.
-The majority of his practice at present remains traditional, one party representation in contested family law matters.
-About half of Mr. Singer’s contested cases settle and the rest require trial to varying degrees.
+Currently, Mr. Singer limits his practice exclusively to the settlement of family law cases through individual representation, mediation, and serving as facilitator at private family law settlement conferences.

 Sometimes it is obvious from the start that a case is going to require litigation and mediation is not a possibility.
 If one party refuses to mediate or refuses to cooperate in any fashion, or is actively hostile, an experienced and effective trial lawyer is needed.
 Mr. Singer has served as both litigator and mediator and he is quite comfortable in both high conflict and no-conflict situations.